bohemian-player/bohemian/README.md

 # Bohemian

 Bohemian is a command-line interface for playing music from [Rhapsody](http://www.rhapsody.com).
+It allows you to play tracks on your local machine without the need for Rhapsody in the browser.

-To use this, **you must already be a Rhapsody subscriber** with full/unlimited access (currently known as the "[premier](http://www.rhapsody.com/pricing)" plan).
+NOTE: To use this, **you must already be a Rhapsody subscriber** with full/unlimited access (currently known as the "[premier](http://www.rhapsody.com/pricing)" plan).
 This project does **not** allow you to do anything without a subscription account.

 It works by following the requests made by the Rhapsody web client, fetching tracks with RTMPDump and sending the output to MPlayer.